"Taking horsemanship one step farther"

-Jack has trained and shown professionally, mostly working cow horses.
-He has also judged, both Western and English.
-A graduate of Cal Poly SLO, he ran the horse unit at Fresno State for four years and coached the judging team.
-He had his own training stables in Fresno, California, and gave lessons to both adults and children.
-His background includes several years of cowboying in California and Nevada.
+Jack trained and showed professionally, mostly working cow horses.
+He judged shows, both Western and English.
+A graduate of Cal Poly SLO, he also ran the horse unit at Fresno State for four years and coached the judging team.
+He had a training stabls in Fresno, California, and gave lessons to adults and children.
+His background included several years of cowboying in California and Nevada.
 He worked with Ray Hunt for several years in California and Nevada in Ray's pre-clinic days.
-Located in Winnemucca, Nevada, he is currently offering some training, lessons, clinics, and help with local and state 4-H horse activities.

 For an overview of concepts presented in clinics, see the article below, "Visiting About Horses.